John Valdivia: Election

 On July 6, 2017, Valdivia announced his intention to run in the 2018 election for Mayor of San Bernardino against the incumbent R. Carey Davis.
 In the June 5, 2018 primary election Valdivia finished first place with 36 percent (35.8%) of the vote; Davis was the runner up with 28 percent (27.8%).
 As no candidate received a majority of the primary votes to be elected outright Valdivia and Davis advanced to a November 6 runoff election.
 In the election held on November 6, 2018, Valdivia received 19,155 votes (52.5%) to Davis's 17,327 (47.5%).
 Valdivia was sworn in as mayor on December 19, 2018.

 Priorities

 Valdivia's four main objectives as mayor were "pro-growth, pro-development, pro-safety, and pro-business".
+Mayor Valdivia objectives were met with mixed and ironic results.
+Prior to taking office, former Mayor Valdivia was at a shuttered Illegal Marijuana operation for a meet and greet with a criminal defendant (Hanshing Li) on November 14, 2018 just prior to a robbery and shooting at said operation.

-Valdivia has been a supporter of community-focused policing, in March 2019 the Mayor and City Council voted to reorganize the police department into a five-district policing structure, paving the way toward reopening police substations in the future.
+Valdivia was a supporter of community-focused policing, in March 2019 the Mayor and City Council voted to reorganize the police department into a five-district policing structure, paving the way toward reopening police substations in the future.